About the company

 Game Publishing and Development

-G5 develops and publishes casual free-to-play and social games on iPhone, iPad, Android, Mac, Windows 8, and other platforms.
+G5 develops and publishes casual free-to-play and social games on smartphones and tablets, including iPhone, iPad, Android-based devices, Kindle Fire tablets, Mac and Windows- powered devices.
 G5’s games are easy to learn, targeted at the widest audience of experienced and novice players, and are family-friendly.
 The company owns a number of popular casual game franchises like Virtual City®, Supermarket Mania®, Stand O’ Food® and Mahjongg Artifacts®, and works on creating new games and bringing established franchises to new game platforms.
 G5 is the largest provider of casual Time Management and Hidden Object games on the Apple App Store.

 During 2001-2009, before changing its business model to self-publishing, G5 was one of the world’s first and leading mobile game development studios, with the track record of working for the biggest game publishers and developing games based on the most popular brands from TV, movies, and video games.
 In 2009, G5 Entertainment successfully changed its business model to publisher in order to use opportunities introduced by new gaming platforms and industry shift to digital distribution.